 3 abandoned cart strategies for WooCommerce stores

-Once you’ve integrated your WooCommerce store with your ESP and you’ve started collecting your website visitors’ email addresses, you can start thinking more strategically about how you’ll entice shoppers back to your website to complete their purchases.
+Now you start thinking more strategically about how you’ll entice shoppers back to your website to complete their purchases.

 If you’re ready to set up your abandoned cart emails for your WooCommerce store, or if you’re looking to make the most of the automations you’ve already put in place, here are three strategies you can use to woo shoppers back to your website and recover their abandoned carts.

 1 | Snag your shoppers’ attention with a catchy subject line